-Nathan defended his doctoral disseratation in March 2009 and is currently working at The Genome Institute at Washington University School of Medicine.
+Nathan defended his doctoral dissertation in March 2009 and is currently a Principal Data Scientist at the Federal Reserve Bank of St. Louis.

 ND Dees, S Bahar, and F Moss.
 Stochastic resonance and the evolution of Daphnia foraging strategy.
 Physical Biology 5(4):44001, 2008.